spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

         │       │   ├── specifications/
         │       │   │   └── ...
         │       │   └── project.json
+        │       ├── logs/
+        │       │   └── <SLURM_JOB_ID>/
+        │       │       ├── out.txt
+        │       │       └── spinetoolbox.log
         │       ├── run_on_hpc.sh
         │       ├── model.gms
         │       └── ...
         └── licenses/
             └── gamslic.txt

-When you want to execute another Spine Toolbox project, copy the project under `/home/spinetoolbox/projects/` and add a separate `run_on_hpc.sh` Slurm script for that project.
+When executing another Spine Toolbox project, copy the project under ``/home/spinetoolbox/projects/`` and create a separate ``run_on_hpc.sh`` Slurm script for that project.

 Editing the Slurm script for your HPC
 +++++++++++++++++++++++++++++++++++++